Caravan insurance in NSW

 - New for new.
 With the rise of luxury holiday parks and caravans, as well as pop-up glamping tents throughout NSW, more and more of us have new and expensive caravans.
 If this is the case, it's worth safeguarding yourself with a new for new policy in case something goes wrong.

 - Emergency accommodation.
-If your caravan can't safely be lived in, does your policy cover any accommodation costs incurred?
+It's common to travel to rural areas of NSW, but say you break down, if your caravan can't safely be lived in, does your policy cover any accommodation costs incurred?

 - Modifications and accessories.
 If you've modified your caravan or trailer, it's crucial to check whether this is covered.
 Solar panels are becoming an increasingly popular addition to caravans due to the sunny weather in NSW.
 You can purchase additional cover for this.
 Similarly, in most cases, annexes fall under optional cover.